 A non-public school student will be subject to the same requirements as public school students regarding school attendance on the date of an activity.
 If the non-public school student is not scheduled to attend academic courses in the Charter School on activity days, the non-public school student’s primary education provider shall provide assurance to the School that such student has met the attendance requirements in the non-public school academic setting.
 The primary education provider shall also be responsible for the oversight of any other academic standards relating to participation in nonacademic activities.

+Cross Reference: 3030 Open Enrollment by Students Who Reside Within and Outside the District

 Legal Reference: I.C. § 33-203 Attendance at Schools - Dual Enrollment

 I.C. § 33-512 Governance of Schools